 - Shut off and secure propane tanks before you evacuate.

 - Evacuations are generally ordered during daylight hours and take several hours to complete.

-- The order for evacuation will be publicized on local radio and TV stations, local radio, Oak Island’s TV Station on Cable Channel 8, and on the websites.
+- The order for evacuation will be publicized on local radio and TV stations, local radio, Oak Island’s cable TV Station, and on the websites.